mdkamran-stack/Devops_interview-question-asked_2025/SRE_int.md

 3: we also scrape API server of k8s just to undertand state of API server we use kubestate metric to get this info.

+## you have configured alert but got woken at 2 am by false alarm? what is your stragey to reduce nosie

+If I get a false alarm at 2 AM, my strategy is to tune thresholds, focus on SLO-based alerts tied to user impact, and use aggregation to suppress noise.
+I also categorize alerts by severity so only critical issues page at night.